dgleba/mautocomplete/modules/multipleautocomplete/Readme.md

 ---

 If the autocomplete is case-sensitive, that is a problem with the collation of your autocomplete tables.
 In PHPMyAdmin, navigate to your database, then the table which contains the autocomplete data, and change the collation of your columns to ```utf8_general_ci``` (it's the one I use so I know it works).
 Or you can use the collation_converter app to convert an entire database to the urtf8 collation.

-valuelists.ini must be formatted exactly as how it is shown in the instructions above.
-The way the widget handler splits up the string as it's parsing the ini file, it would take a lot more code to get it to be compatible with commands such as 'order by', 'where' etc. Sorry for the inconvenience.

 ---